Framework-R-D/phlex-design/doc/conceptual_design.rst

 - program configuration (see :numref:`ch_conceptual_design/user_configuration:Program configuration`)

 .. graphviz:: work-flow.gv
-   :caption: A sample workflow showing the different types of algorithm supported by Phlex (see :numref:`ch_preliminaries/functional_programming:Higher-order functions supported by Phlex` for a list of the supported algorithms).
+   :caption: A sample workflow showing the different types of algorithm supported by Phlex (see :numref:`ch_preliminaries/functional_programming:Sequences of Data and Higher-Order Functions` for a list of the supported algorithms).
              Solid arrows show the flow of data through the graph.
              Dotted lines indicate communication of data through the IO system.
              The *SpillDriver* (see section :numref:`ch_conceptual_design/driver:Framework Driver`) is configured to process all *spills* in the specified ROOT input files.